enwumeh/100-days-of-code/log.md

 Did a few challenges on http://mytechinterviews.com.
 They ALWAYS trip me up!

-**Thoughts:** I think some things with Leetcode got clearer after the video.
-So it did provide a bit of insight even though I wS SKEPTICAL

 ### Day 2:  August  28, 2021
  -->
 **Today's Progress**:
 Fixed media queries, and learned more about Redux

-**Thoughts**: I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.

 ### Day 3:  August  29, 2021

 **Today's Progress**:Had a restful Sunday.
 Read an interesting article on Medium

-**Thoughts** I've recently started coding, and it's a great feeling when I finally solve an algorithm challenge after a lot of attempts and hours spent.

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)